-- Transfer your blueberry jam to jars and allow to cool to room temperature.
+- Transfer your blueberry jam to jars and allow it to cool to room temperature.

-- Once the jam is room temperature, seal, and store in the fridge.
+- Once the jam is at room temperature, seal and store it in the fridge.

-This recipe make one 8oz Jar of Blueberry Jam
+This recipe makes one 8oz Jar of Blueberry Jam

 How To Know When Jam Is Done

-For me, I use a thermometer to check the temperature.
-You will want jam to reach 220°F. 220°F is the heat point at which the sugar bonds with the pectin and forms a gel.
+For best results, use a thermometer to check the temperature.
+You will want the jam to reach 220°F. 220°F is the heat point at which the sugar bonds with the pectin and forms a gel.

 It can take 24-48 hours for the jam to fully set up.
 So if it is still on the thinner side, don’t worry.
-Know that as it sits in the fridge it can set up more.
+Know that as it sits in the fridge, it will continue to set up.

-Does it Make a Difference if I Use Fresh Or Frozen Blueberries
+Does It Matter If I Use Fresh Or Frozen Blueberries?

-Not really.
-This easy jam recipe works great with both fresh or frozen blueberries.
+This easy jam recipe works great with both fresh and frozen blueberries.
 Blueberries are picked and frozen at their prime, so the sweetness is very comparable to fresh.
 The texture of frozen berries is a bit different, but since you are cooking the berries, you don’t have to worry.

 This fruit jam recipe is perfect for water bath canning.
 I have the Ball Home Canning kit.
 It contains everything you need for water bath canning.